- News & Highlights

 Start researching graduate schools early, maybe even begin the search at the end of your sophomore year in college.
 You should look for a school that fits your budget and your educational needs.
 You may want to visit some schools, and meeting with the school's disability office isn't a bad idea either!

-You may want to check out Longwood's Academic & Career Advising Center to discuss your options.
+You may want to check out Longwood's University Career Center to discuss your options.
 If you have a career option in mind, the staff can help you research schools and programs that will help you get the education you need.
 There are also some helpful links below.

 Going to Work?